FreeDSx/SNMP/docs/Client/General-Usage.md

 When connecting via SNMP v3 you need to specify a host name, a user, and whether or not authentication / privacy is needed, along with the mechanisms needed for both.

+### NoAuthNoPriv

-An example with a user that has no authentication / privacy requirements:
+An example with a user that has no authentication / privacy requirements (NoAuthNoPriv):

 ```php
 use FreeDSx\Snmp\SnmpClient;